ioBroker/ioBroker.docs/docs/en/install/linux.md

 For the well-known safety aspects, we advise against it.
 For the installation of ioBroker it is sufficient to use the command sudo and prefix the respective command.

 ### Installation Node.js
-!> with the current ioBroker installer (see below) **on a system without node.js** the currently recommended version of node.js is automatically installed!
-A separate installation of node.js beforehand is **no longer necessary**
+!> with the current installer from ioBroker (see below) **on a system without node.js** the currently recommended version of node.js is automatically installed!
+A separate installation of node.js beforehand is **not** necessary any more.

 The following instructions should also be used when downgrading.

-The currently recommended version is node 12.x; for other desired versions in step 4.1. replace the “12.x” with Y.x ”.
+The currently recommended version is node 14.x; for other desired versions in step 4.1. replace the “14.x” with Y.x ”.

-!> Debian Buster requires at least node.js v10.x !!
+!> Node.js <12.x is no longer supported

 <span style="color:red">odd nodejs versions are generally not recommended because they are developer versions.</span>